chocoteam/website/content/en/docs/Modeling/IntConstraints.md

 ### Forbidden combinations

 Let's take the previous example but in that case, all variables **must not** be all be equal.
-This relation can be expressed with a Table constraint as follow, with a little difference in the `Tuples` declaration:
+This relationship can be expressed with a Table constraint as follow, with a little difference in the `Tuples` declaration:

 ```java
 Tuples allEqual = new Tuples(false); // false stands for 'forbidden' combinations